signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="PacketModeTests"></a>
 ## Packet Mode Tests

 Packet mode tests perform encode, decode, or transcoding based on specifications in a "session configuration file" given in the command line (see notes below).
-Packet mode tests use both Voplib and Pktlib APIs.
-Pktlib APIs include session creation, packet Rx and parsing, packet formatting and Tx, jitter buffer, ptime handling (transrating), and more.
+Packet mode tests read/write IP/UDP/RTP packet streams from/to network interfaces or pcap files.
+Both IPv4 and IPv6 format streams are supported.
+Pktlib APIs in mediaTest source code examples include include session creation, packet Rx and parsing, packet formatting and Tx, jitter buffer, ptime handling (transrating), and more.
 The main objectives are to measure transcoding performance with full packet flow, including real-world media framework elements.
 The following examples use the EVS codec.

 The first command line below does the following: